Get insider access

 HDMI<20Hz144Hz

 On top of supporting FreeSync and G-SYNC compatibility, it also supports HDMI Forum VRR.
 While VRR works well and reduces screen tearing, there's one bug when it's part of a multi-monitor setup.
-With VRR enabled at a high refresh rate on the Acer monitor and a secondary monitor that's also using VRR at a low refresh rate, there are some handshaking issues, as you can see here and here.
-This can be problematic if you have a secondary monitor with extra info while you're gaming on this monitor; otherwise, if you just have the monitor on its own, it isn't an issue.
+With VRR enabled at a high refresh rate on the Acer monitor and a secondary monitor that's also using VRR at a low refresh rate, there are some handshaking issues that cause a black screen.
+This can be problematic if you have a secondary monitor while you're gaming on this monitor; otherwise, if you just have the monitor on its own, it isn't an issue.

 7.8